×

 When we asked people why foreigners move to Czechia, they responded:

 "Czechia is an attractive destination for expats due to its vibrant culture, rich history, and stunning natural beauty.
 The country is known for its excellent public transportation, affordable cost of living, and high quality of life.
 Additionally, Czechia is home to a diverse population, with a variety of languages spoken, and a wide range of cultural activities to explore.
-The country also offers a great selection of job opportunities, making it an ideal place for expats to start a new life," remarked one expat in Czech Rep.
+The country also offers a great selection of job opportunities, making it an ideal place for expats to start a new life," said one expat living in Czech Rep.

 How are healthcare services Czechia?